REcassy/Lichtschrankenadapter-M/README.md

 Use at your own risk - especially drawing power.
 There is no public information on current limiting or fuses inside the Mobile Cassy.
 Always prefer LED to incandescent bulbs.

 ## Testing
 For testing I included an Arduino simulator code.
-For this you need to connect the I<sup>2</sup>C pins of your Arduino (e.g. on a Uno Pins the upper right ones) to the I<sup>2</sup>C pins of the Cassy Mini-DIN interface (SDA: 1 and SCK: 5) as well as pin 7 of the Arduino (change this, if this is no digital out on your Arduino) to pin 2.
+For this you need to connect the I<sup>2</sup>C pins of your Arduino (e.g. on a Uno Pins the upper right ones) to the I<sup>2</sup>C pins of the Cassy Mini-DIN interface (SDA: 1 and SCK: 5) as well as pin 7 of the Arduino (change this, if this is no digital out on your Arduino) to Mini-DIN pin 2.

 ## Programming your ATTiny25
 The included ino file is intended for use with the Arduino IDE and any Arduino as an ISP Programmer.
 You need to: